sankitdev/NamasteReact/04_Talk_is_cheap/README.md

-# 04. Talk is cheap Show me the Code
+# 04. Talk is Cheap, Show Me the Code 💻

 - Now its time to build something tangible.
 In all previous lectures Akshay emphasized on building the Foundation.
 - Its time to take those knowledge and build something.
 - Akshay decided to go with Food Ordering App aka Swiggy Clone.

-## Before making any project
+## Before Making Any Project 🛠️

 - Before making any web app we must have wireframe in mind.
 - How will it look?
 And other planning.
 For example I created below wireframe for my app (inspired by Swiggy)